Bikes Buyer's Guide

 Hybrid bikes feature the best bits of road bikes and mountain bikes.
 They are the middle ground between slender-framed racing road bikes and robust, thick-tyre mountain bikes, meaning they can do a bit of both.

-Urban hybrids - They often feature wider, flat handlebars and a lightweight frame to make you more agile in traffic.
-Thicker tyres than road bikes to give even more traction and with a wide choice of brakes and gearsets to suit all pockets.
+Urban hybrids - They often feature wider, flat handlebars and a lightweight frame to make you more agile in traffic, with thicker tyres than road bikes to give even more traction and with a wide choice of brakes and gearsets to suit all pockets.
 You’ll often see urban hybrids with fixtures for mudguards and a pannier rack.

 Upright riding position - Hybrid bikes feature an upright riding position that increases your visibility, enabling you to see more of the road ahead.
-This can be critical if you’re commuting.
-An upright riding position can also feel more comfortable than the stretched-out position you’d find on a road bike.
+This can be critical if you’re commuting, and can also feel more comfortable than the lower position you’d find on a road bike.
 Hybrids are built for comfort, and that can mean a compromise.
 You won’t go as fast as you would on a road bike, or ride flat out off-road like you would on a mountain bike.

 Why buy a hybrid bike?

-Hybrid bikes are the Swiss army knives of two-wheeled transport.
-You can ride them on the roads, and off them all while staying upright, confident and comfortable.
+Hybrid bikes give you a little bit of everything.
+You can ride them on the roads and off them, all while staying upright, confident and comfortable.
 If you're searching for one bike that will do it all, a hybrid should be high on your list.

 Great for: Getting the best features from both road and mountain bikes, easy cycling in a comfortable position.